viamrobotics/docs/docs/components/movement-sensor.md

 The movement sensor component is an abstraction of a sensor that gives data on where a robot is and how fast it is moving.

 We have chosen to abstract these types of sensors into one common API.
-There are many different types of sensors that can provide data for some or all of the following methods: `Position`, `Orientation`, `LinearVelocity`, `AngularVelocity` and `CompassHeadings`.
+There are many different types of sensors that can provide data for some or all of the following methods: `Position`, `Orientation`, `LinearVelocity`, `AngularVelocity`,  `LinearAcceleration` and `CompassHeadings`.
 A global positioning system (GPS) can provide position, linear velocity and compass headings.
 An inertial measurement unit (IMU) can provide angular velocity and orientation.
 We can further apply algorithms, such as a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter), to combine data from both a GPS and an IMU to output the full set of information of the movement sensor methods.